NeurIPS 2019 - Robot open-Ended Autonomous Learning

 Learning time budget The time available for learning in the intrinsic phase is limited to Dint minutes of simulated time.
 Learning in the extrinsic phase will be possible but its utility will be strongly limited by the short time available to solve each task, consisting in Dext seconds of simulated time for solving each task.

-Repetitions of the challenges Each challenge will be repeated multiple times with different objects.
+Repetitions of the challenges Each challenge will be repeated multiple times with different goals..

-- Eligibility Participants belonging to the GOAL-Robots project, AIcrowd, or other parts of the Organization Team might participate to the competition but are ineligible for the final competition ranking.
+- Eligibility Participants belonging to the GOAL-Robots project, AIcrowd, or other parts of the Organization Team might participate to the competition to provide baselines for other participants but are ineligible for the final Round 1 and Round 2 competition ranking.

 - 3rd June, 2019 - Competition start as “Beta” - Environment and Rules may be updated.

-- TBD - Competition results are presented on NeurIPS.
+- 8-14th December - Competition results are presented on NeurIPS.

-This competition is organized by the GOAL-Robots Consortium: www.goal-robots.eu.
+This competition is organized by the GOAL-Robots Consortium (www.goal-robots.eu) with the support of AICrowd.

 Computational resources for online evaluations are offered by Google through the GCP research credits program.